 There’s no doubt that battery storage is still a big ticket outlay.
 Typically payback is still 10 years at best – so for lots of people their reason for installing a battery is generally not purely financial.
-More commonly, it’s about protection from power outages (the Powerwall 2 does provide this) and greater energy self-sufficiency.
+More commonly, it’s about protection from power outages (Powerwall does provide this) and greater energy self-sufficiency.

 Solar panels rebate situation